-Little things like this are only one of the things we therapists keep an eye out for when we’re trying to assess whether someone has Adult ADHD.
+Little things like this are only one of the things we therapists and life coaches keep an eye out for when we’re trying to assess whether someone has Adult ADHD.
 Yes, there are the official DSM Criteria — but what does it actually look like in practice?
 How do you know if you may have Adult ADHD, or whether you just need to get more organized?

 The truth is that you can struggle with ADHD your whole life and not even know that you have it.

 You’d be amazed at how many people show up for Life Coaching (or particularly Career Coaching) frustrated out of their gourds by their inability to achieve at the level they know they are capable of — in their work, their relationships, or in their daily life.
 Life coaching is successful when we identify the obstacles that have been holding you back, and then make a plan to do something different — and get better results in the process.